Highlights of the UCLA Meteorite Museum

 The five irons can be touched by the visitors.

 The most common meteorites to fall are the chondrites.
-The Gallery has a number of these specimens in Cases 1 and 2.
-The chondrites are the oldest rocks in the Solar System – they are older than the planets.
+The Museum has a number of these specimens in Cases 1 and 2.
+The chondrites are the oldest rocks in the Solar System � they are older than the planets.
 Their compositions are similar to that of the Sun except that they are depleted in the most volatile elements such as hydrogen, helium, carbon and oxygen.
 The best preserved chondrites are those picked up just after they fell.
 Note especially the observed falls from La Criolla (Argentina), Bruderheim (Canada), Murchison (Australia), and Allende (Mexico).

-Competing with the big irons are three back-lit pallasites in Case 3 of the Gallery.
+Competing with the big irons are three back-lit pallasites in Case 3 of the Museum.
 (Pallasites shown in normal light are in Case 1).
 These beautiful rocks are samples of the core-mantle boundary of an asteroid that melted.
 The yellow transparent mineral is olivine, the main constituent of the Earth's mantle and of most asteroidal and planetary mantles.
 The opaque phase (shiny in reflected light) is metal from the asteroidal core.
 The Schlazer family donated these pallasites to the UCLA Meteorite Collection in 2013.

 Melting of asteroids that were initially chondrites produced phase separation into metal (the core) and olivine (the abundant, dense part of the silicate fraction).
 It also produced low-density silicate melts that rose buoyantly to form basalts at the asteroid surface.
 These basalts are closely similar to lavas produced by many terrestrial volcanoes.
 In Case 7, we have examples of melted meteorite rocks from the near-surface regions.
 The common meteorite basalts are called eucrites.
 Case 7 also contains samples of once-molten rocks from the Moon and Mars.